 From what we know of other beautification projects across our city, the goal is to welcome visitors and encourage economic development.
 Our goal is to show veterans who live among us that their community cares to do something in their honor, at a place designated in their honor.

 We plant thousands of flowers at this veterans’ memorial not to shine to the outside world, but to shine on the inside.

-The three of us, all residents of Rockford's Churchill's Grove neighborhood, started out in 2019 as a committee of the Churchill’s Grove Neighborhood Association.
+The four of us, all residents of Rockford's Churchill's Grove neighborhood, started out in 2019 as a committee of the Churchill’s Grove Neighborhood Association.
 Our project grew to have active participants from the surrounding neighborhoods of North End Square, Edgewater, and Signal Hill, in addition to volunteers from throughout the city and across the region.